vpenso/scripts/docs/code/git.md

 1. Modify a file from the working directory, check with `git status`
 2. Accept a change to the staging are by adding a file with  `git add`
 3. Perform a `git commit` that permanently stores files in staging to the repository

+List of commands to move files between staging and repository:

 ```bash
 git status                               # state of files in the working directory